Scroll to content

 This policy was developed in thorough consultation with parents and carers.

 The school views parents as partners in the delivery of RSHE.
-Parents will be informed about the RSHE programme in Summer Term 1 as part of information provided on what their children will be learning.
+Parents will be informed about the RSHE programme in Summer Term 1 as part of the information provided on what their children will be learning.

-The school will liaise with parents through different means including:
+The school will liaise with parents through different means, including:

-• RSHE information meeting ( Y5 & 6)
+• Offering an RSHE information meeting ( Y5 & 6)

 • The School website